Get 30 days of unlimited yoga for just $60

-Restorative: often called "stress relief yoga" (we actually prefer "community napping"), this style doesn’t involve any standing or strenuous poses.
+Restorative: often called “stress relief yoga,” and what we’ve dubbed “community napping,” this style doesn’t involve any standing or strenuous poses.
 Everything is fully supported and comfortable, which allows you to focus on relaxing the body and calming the mind.
 This is a great starting point if you want to use yoga to unwind.

 Blissful: just a step up from Restorative, this style may include a little more movement, but is still pretty gentle.
 It’s great if you’re looking to maintain mobility, relax, and/or combat the symptoms of aging (because nobody’s getting any younger...).
 This is a great first class if you like to keep things calm but still work the joints and stretch the muscles.